Skip to content

 Example:

-Filter on candidates who applied to job 789: appliedTo:789
+Filter to only include candidates who applied to job 789: appliedTo:789

 POST /v10/matchv2/candidates/match